 Once you’ve created a password record, it’s easy to log in.

 One great feature is that you can go into the settings and change which components of each password record it will auto-generate for you.
 You can toggle how long the password will be, what to include (such as the requirements listed above) and you can make this universal so that every password it generates will meet minimum requirements.

 Using our Gmail example, select the Gmail entry from the list.
 With the click of the mouse, you can connect to the URL (Gmail.com), auto-input your username, then auto-input the password.

 No need to remember lengthy passwords, or enter them by hand.

-It’s the best feature, as far as I’m concerned.
-I still have complete control of my logins – if I forget my complex Amazon password, I can still reset it because Amazon uses my email address.
+This is one of the best features.
+You still have complete control of your logins – if you forget your complex Amazon password, you can still reset it because Amazon uses your email address.

-For everyday use, a Password Manager has simplified my work day – it is definitely the way to go!
+For everyday use, a Password Manager will simplify your work day – it is definitely the way to go!